Propagating Succulents is the best way to multiply your favorite succulents. There are 4 Ways to do this, learn everything in detail in this article!

-You can skip this step completely and plant the succulent offsets immediately.
-We have success in both ways.
+You can skip this step completely and plant the succulent offsets immediately, especially if you live in a hot climate.
+We saw success in both ways.

-Start out these offsets in a fast-draining succulent soil.
-Make your own substrate that contains pumice, sand and potting soil in equal proportions.
+Start these offsets in fast-draining succulent soil.
+Make your own substrate that contains coarse sand and commercial potting soil in equal proportions.
 Ensure a warm environment for a stress-free survival.

 Propagating Succulents from Stem Cuttings